 When the Provisioning Manager is in the processing modes analysis, confirmation, or autonomic, and the observed system is enabled, the Provisioning Manager tries to connect to the CIM server on the observed system.
 A network connection to the observed system must be available, and all required services on this system must be configured and running.
 These services include the CIM server itself and the providers of workload or utilization metrics.
-If RMF supplies the CIM providers, RMF and the distributed data server (DDS) must be operating and the RMF CIM provider must have a connection to the DDS.
+If RMF supplies the CIM providers, the z/OS Data Gatherer and the distributed data server (DDS) must be operating, and the CIM provider must have a connection to the DDS.